 Although the collection began in the late 1950s with predominantly American artists, primarily from Florida, it has grown to include a variety of genres.
 In the mid-1980s, while on trips to Colorado and New Mexico, Mr. James began to collect Western and Southwestern art.
 More than half of the collection now consists of Western/Southwestern styles of art, including works by Earl Biss, Glenna Goodacre, Allan Houser, Dave McGary, Dan Namingha and many members of the Cowboy Artists of America.
 Wildlife art is also well represented, including works by Matthew Hillier, John Seerey-Lester and Al Agnew.
 Other genres include Pop, Contemporary, Figurative, Sports Art and Landscapes.

-A significant personal project for Tom and Mary James currently underway is The James Museum of Western + Wildlife Art scheduled to open in downtown St. Petersburg in early 2018.
+A significant personal project for Tom and Mary James is The James Museum of Western & Wildlife Art which is now open in downtown St. Petersburg.
+For more information on The James Museum, please visit thejamesmuseum.org.